What is a home equity loan?

 Cons of home equity loans

-A home equity loan and a HELOC aren’t your only options for borrowing against your ownership stake.
-Some other alternatives include:
+A home equity loan isn’t your only option for borrowing against your ownership stake.
+Some alternatives include: